transcriptaze/snyth/documentation/guide.md

 _release_ is the time from when a note is released until it stops playing altogether.
 The _release_ is set directly by dragging the
 _yellow diamond_ in the editor or alternatively using the _release_ scrubber.

-AR envelopes only have two - attack and release but can be considered ADSR envelopes with a fixed decay of 0 and a sustain level of 1.
+AR envelopes only have two regions - attack and release but can be considered ADSR envelopes with a fixed decay of 0 and a sustain level of 1.

 ## LFO